Mikuel210/Starkit/JOURNAL.md

 ![](Images/Leg2.png)

 Today I changed the design to work with 50cm struts.
 This makes the design heavier, but I still have plenty of weight budget to work with.
 Next, I started printing the parts to assemble a test leg.
 I sent the print job, and after a bed adhesion failure and some tweaking to the slicer settings, I got the first part of the assembly printed.
 I had tested the tolerances for the rods, but on my new part there was no way to get the rods in.
 Apparently printing orientation also plays an important role on the fit.
-I tried making the whole larger with no success, so I'll reprint the part tomorrow.
+I tried making the hole larger with no success, so I'll reprint the part tomorrow.

 ![](Images/Leg1.jpg)